xyphllipyx/ChameleonMini/README.md

-# Chameleon-Mini
+# ChameleonMini

 This is NOT the official repository of ChameleonMini, a freely programmable portable tool for NFC security analysis that can emulate and clone contactless cards, read RFID tags, and sniff/log RF data.
+This repository brings support for the Chameleon Tiny.

 Our Project is based on the open-source project [ChameleonMini RevG](/../../../../emsec/ChameleonMini) by Kasper & Oswald.
 They also have their own [Webshop](https://shop.kasper.it/).